BetterWealth

 You’ll usually see two main types: term and whole life.

 Some policies mix things up with extra features.
 Knowing what you’ve got helps you figure out how it works and what your family can expect later.
+To decide which structure is best for your current life stage, read our deep dive on Whole Life vs. Term Insurance.

 Here are a few basics you’ll want to know: